Special Hardship Licence

 - details of your family finances (if you will suffer from extreme financial hardship without your licence), and

 - any other relevant information if you need your licence for study, health or another special reason.

 For those that are not self-employed, you will be required to obtain an affidavit from your employer confirming you will lose your job or income without a drivers licence.

 Our special hardship licence lawyers can expertly assist you with the preparation of the application and affidavits and represent you at your hearing.

 What Happens If I Get A Special Hardship Licence?

 If you are successful in obtaining a special hardship licence you will be bound to certain conditions, such as only driving within a particular time-frame.
 If you breach these conditions you will be breaking the law and will face a period of licence disqualification.

 You will have 14 days to renew your licence at the DTMR.
 Please note, driving to the DTMR may not be included in your special hardship licence conditions.
 If in doubt, check with your lawyer after your hearing to make sure you will not be breaching any conditions.

-Q&S’s expert traffic lawyers are available at any of Q&S’s seven office locations.
+Our expert special hardship licence lawyers are available at any of our local offices.